 The river also boasts a stable breeding stock of Grayling which were initially introduced by members of the Society some forty years ago prior to the current Environment Agency embargo.

-The typical fishery average is two trout or more per visit, of an average weight of one and a quarter pounds although two to three pound fish are frequently caught and following requests by the members the Society now stocks ten percent of the rainbows at four pounds or more.
+The typical fishery average is two trout or more per visit, of an average weight of one and a quarter pounds although two to three pound fish are frequently caught and following requests by the members the Society stocks some rainbows at four pounds or more.
 As a result over the last few seasons some five pound rainbows have been hooked and landed.

-Members are allowed to catch a maximum of six trout per day, of which four can be taken, with the rest returned.
-No more than eight fish can be taken in any seven day period.
+Members are allowed to catch a maximum of four trout per day, which may be taken or returned.
+No more than twelve fish can be caught in any seven day period up to eight of which may be taken.

 About two-thirds of the fishery is reserved solely for fly fishing.
 Members can use both wet or dry flies and there is no "casting upstream only" requirement.
 On certain designated beats where access is more challenging, other methods i.e. bait or spinning are permitted.